Take a look at SARS-CoV-2's family tree. It's full of surprises

 For example, when the delta variant emerged in India back in December 2020, Hodcroft and her team could see quite clearly delta's ancestors — its parents and grandparents on the tree.
 So they could place it easily on the tree.
 "Of course we never know, like 100%.
 But in general, we have a good picture, for example, of how delta became delta," she says.

-The "omicron cluster is highly ... distinct from any known VOC [variant of concern] or variants of interest (VOI) and from any other lineages known to be circulating in southern Africa," bioinformatician Tulio de Oliveira and his colleagues, who discovered the variant, write in the journal Nature in January.
+The "Omicron cluster is highly ... distinct from any known VOC [variant of concern] or variants of interest (VOI) and from any other lineages known to be circulating in southern Africa," bioinformatician Tulio de Oliveira and his colleagues, who discovered the variant, wrote in the journal Nature in January.

-It's almost as if this massive branch on the SARS-CoV-2 family just appeared one day out of thin air, without any warning or signs that it was growing.
-And the initial highly transmissible omicron variant – and its sibling BA.2 – were at the end of the branch, ready to spread explosively around the world.
+It's almost as if this massive branch on the SARS-CoV-2 family tree just appeared one day out of thin air, without any warning or signs that it was growing.
+And the initial highly transmissible omicron variant and its sibling BA.2 were at the end of the branch, ready to spread explosively around the world.
 Omicron BA.1 went on to sweep the world; BA.2 is now reported to be taking over in South Africa.
-(A third sibling also appeared but so far, it doesn't seem to be able to keep up with its globe-trotting siblings.)

-And the initial omicron variant – and its sibling BA.2 – were at the end of the branch, ready to spread explosively around the world.
-(A third sibling also appeared but so far, it doesn't seem to be able to keep up with its globe-trotting siblings.)
+(A third sibling also appeared, but so far it doesn't seem able to keep up with its globe-trotting siblings.)

 No one knows which hypothesis is correct, Hodcroft says.
 And this gap in our knowledge brings much uncertainty about the future of the pandemic.
-It means scientists are likely blind to a pool of SARS-CoV-2 variants that are replicating, mutating and evolving over time, completely under the radar.
+It means scientists are likely unaware of a pool of SARS-CoV-2 variants that are replicating, mutating and evolving over time, completely under the radar.

 This prospect is "chilling," writes virologist William Gallaher on the site Virological.org.
 "The discomfort in discovering an entirely new and widely divergent VOC [variant of concern] ... is very real," writes Gallaher, who's at LSU Health New Orleans.
 "Beyond the medical impact of the Omicron variants, there is every reason to believe that this will happen yet again, as it did for Delta and now with Omicron."